senocular/senocular.github.com/articles/js_object_primitive.md

 True.

+This is not a misconception, just an observation of behavior.
 Whenever you have two primitives of the same value, despite being different instances of that value, when compared they are equal.

 ```javascript
 1 === 1 // true